-The Indian Ballistic Missile Defence (BMD) Programme is an attempt to develop and to use a multi-layered ballistic missile defence system to protect from ballistic missile attacks.
-The India’s decision to develop Ballistic Missile Defense (BMD) was introduced in the light of the ballistic missile threat mainly from Pakistan, especially can be attributed to the Kargil War in 1999.
+The Indian Ballistic Missile Defence (BMD) Programme is an attempt to develop and use a multi-layered ballistic missile defence system to protect from ballistic missile attacks.
+India’s decision to develop Ballistic Missile Defense (BMD) was introduced in light of the ballistic missile threat mainly from Pakistan, especially can be attributed to the Kargil War in 1999.

 What are Ballistic missiles?

 - A ballistic missile/projectile is one which follows a “ballistic trajectory”.